luiswirth/bsc-thesis/src/matter.typ

 $

 == Poincaré's lemma

 For a contractible domain $Omega subset.eq RR^n$ every
 $omega in Lambda^l_1 (Omega), l >= 1$, with $dif omega = 0$ is the exterior
 derivative of an ($l − 1$)–form over $Omega$.

+- Constant vector field has zero gradient
+- Curlfree vector field has a scalar potential
+- divergencefree vector field has a vector potential (take curl of it)

 == De Rham Cohomology